Nunavut hunters urge Baffinland mine to stop icebreaking, citing narwhal decline | CBC News

 In a letter to Nunavut regulators last week, the Pond Inlet-based Mittimatalik Hunters & Trappers Organization (HTO) says the abundance of narwhal summering in Eclipse Sound has been in steady decline in recent years and that Baffinland is responsible.

-The company agrees that the narwhal numbers are down in the area — but suggests there may be other reasons.
+The company agrees that the narwhal numbers are down in Eclipse Sound — but suggests there may be other reasons.

 Eclipse Sound is a natural waterway through the Arctic Archipelago, northwest of Pond Inlet, and is where narwhals migrate from Baffin Bay each summer.
 It's also the route used by ships carrying ore from Baffinland's port.